abhinavranjan7666/Git-GitHub_Simple_Project-1/README.md

--> Login to Amazon AWS and create your aws account on AWS -> After Login to aws Go to the search bar and search for EC2 -> EC2 stands for Elastic compute cloud which helps is creating your virtual machine as per your requirement.
--> In EC2 go to instance and then launch the Instance -> Give the name of your instance and the select amazon linux as your OS -> Select Instance type as t2.micro which is free tier eligible
+-> Login to Amazon AWS and create your aws account on AWS -> After Login to aws Go to the search bar and search for EC2 -> EC2 stands for Elastic compute cloud which helps us set up remote server on our local machine -> In EC2 go to instance and then launch the Instance -> Give the name of your instance and the select amazon linux as your OS -> Select Instance type as t2.micro which is free tier eligible